When it comes to inflammation, not all organs are created equal.

 “There may be limits to immune invasion and having immune cells migrate en masse into them [privileged organs] even though they can enter in small numbers as part of ongoing immune surveillance,” said John MacMicking, PhD, associate professor of microbial pathogenesis and of immunobiology at Yale School of Medicine, and a Howard Hughes Medical Institute investigator.

 On one level, this exclusion of immune cells makes sense.
 The brain and spinal cord, unlike skin or the liver, cannot regenerate themselves.
-Plus, there is no backup system for the brain and the spinal cord, unlike, for example, the kidneys.
+Plus, unlike the kidneys (for example), there is no backup system for the brain and the spinal cord.
 Once brain cells are gone, they are gone forever.
 The last thing you want is the body’s powerful immune system rampaging through the brain, triggering neuron-destroying inflammation as it fights infection.

-The good news is that it’s difficult for diseases to get into the brain and the spinal cord.
-But what happens when it does?
+The good news is that it’s difficult for diseases to get into the brain and the spinal cord, but it does happen.
+So what then?
 Even worse, what if that disease is cancer?
 This is one of the reasons that treating brain carcinoma is so challenging.

 The blood-brain barrier, however, is not rigid and unchanging.
 It can contract or expand.
 Researchers have learned to trick it to expand, increasing the amount of administered medicine that gets through to as high as 40%, Chen said.